se4ai/se4ai.github.io/about-tools.md

 within each generation, we generate more data, look for good changes, then apply those changes).

-Before going on, one fun thing to note is that all optimizers could use data mining but all miners use optimization.
-XXX suvodeppConsider:
+Before going on, one fun thing to note is that all optimizers could use data mining.
+When optimization  gets too slow, one way to speed it up is to cluster large problems into numerous smaller ones.
+For example, [Majumder et al.](majumder-2018) used k-means clustering to divide up a complex text mining problem, then apply optimizers within each cluster.
+They report that this method speeds up their processing by up to three orders of magnitude.

+Note only that, but i a very real sense,e very dat miner uses optimization (if not overtly, then woven into its core framework).
+To see that, consider three rules R1,R2,R3:

-- Suppose we have a rule, which we will call r1, that says "everyone is German".
-This rule will find all the Germans but it will also have high false alarms (in fact, in a world population of 7.7 billion, this rule will get it wrong  over 7.6 billion times).
+- R1 is a rule  that says "everyone is German".
+This rule will find all Germans but it will also have high false alarms (in fact, in a world population of 7.7 billion, this rule will get it wrong  over 7.6 billion times).
-- Now consider another rule, which we call r2, that "no one is German".
-This rule will never make a mistake since it will never declare a non-German to be German.
+- R2 is another rule  that says "no one is German".
+This rule will never make a mistake in that it will never declare a non-German to be German.
 However, it will also never correctly tag as German anyone from Germany.

-Clearly, neither of these two rules are ideal and the best rule is some trade-off between the two.
-In AI, that trade-off can be expressed in terms of a "ROC curve" (receiver operator characteristics). that plots different rules according to how many positive and negative examples they cover.
-On tat cur
+-  Clearly, neither of these two rules are ideal and the best rule is some trade-off between the two.
+The following diagram shows R1 and R2 as well as a compromise rule called R3 (which might test things like what language do you speak at home; or what was the longitude  of your birth place).
+Sure, R3 does not find all the Germans, but it does not have all the performance drawbacks of R1 or R1.

 ```
                                pareto